 A whopping 98.2 percent of in-house Legal Departments have gone or will go remote.
 Almost one-third of general counsel rated “managing a remote team” among their biggest challenges.

 And it looks like we’re going to be here a while; these same general counsel expected the impact of COVID-19 to hold steady for at least 12 months, then dissipate – but not disappear – in 24 months.

 Again, it’s not your imagination.
 It’s your new reality, and it’s time to decide how your in-house legal team will weather the rest of 2020.
 Will you simply survive?
 Will the formidable stressors and inconvenience cause a dive in morale, productivity and results?

 Or… could you possibly set your legal team up to thrive?

-This blog series has focused on Agile, a way of working that’s being used by more than 70 percent of our business colleagues, according to the Project Management Institute, and an increasingly popular matter management system for in-house legal teams.
+This blog series has focused on Agile, a way of working that’s being used by more than 70 percent of our business colleagues, according to the Project Management Institute, and an increasingly popular matter management system for in-house legal departments.
 In the spirit of full disclosure, we planned this content before COVID-19 changed everything.
 But we decided to stay the course because we know that right now, Legal Departments need the structure, communication and visibility that Agile can bring, perhaps more than ever before.